NativeUI-Cloud/interface-build/README.md

     *   Click the "Sparkles" icon button (usually on the right or bottom-right of the canvas area) to toggle the AI Assistant panel.
     *   Ask the AI Assistant questions about how to use NativeUI Builder, its features, or general concepts.
 8.  **Save and Manage:**
 *   Workflows are auto-saved as you make changes.
 *   You can explicitly save using the "Save" button in the canvas header.
 *   Use the "Share" button to (simulate) sharing your workflow.

+## Landing Page Creator

+Select **Landing Page Creator** on the startup modal to experiment with a simple web page builder.
+Drag and drop headings, text blocks, images and other elements onto the canvas.
+The **Globe** icon lets you open a live preview in a new tab.
+Use **Publish** to save the page in localStorage and copy a shareable link.

 ## Future Enhancements